the-turing-way/the-turing-way/book/website/collaboration/easyway/sc2_getting_started_with_github.md

-# Getting started with Github
+# First steps on Github

 Here, we provide step-by-step instructions to get started with GitHub.